bbauska/UC-Davis-JS-Basics/readme.md

 a path based on conditions, and is one of the three major logic and flow control structures found in any modern programming language.</p>

-<p>You will be able to identify, write, and trouble shoot scripts using this basic
+<p>You will be able to identify, write, and troubleshoot scripts using this basic control
-control structure.
+structure.
 You will be able to correctly identify loop structures and practice using some of the syntax available in JavaScript to create loops.
-You will then be able to put all three logical flow control structures (sequence, selection, and loop) together to create basic JavaScript programs that can be tested.
-Finally you will be able to combine sets of program instructions into named functions and create custom functions that can be called to complete the instructions they contain.</p>
+You will then be able to put all three logical flow control structures (<b><i>sequence, selection, and loop</i></b>) together to create basic JavaScript programs that can be tested.</p>

-<h4>25 lessons, 5 readings</h4>
+<p>Finally you will be able to combine sets of program instructions into named functions
+and create custom functions that can be called to complete the instructions they contain.</p>

+<h4>24 lessons/videos, 8 readings</h4>

 <ul>
   <li>2.00.Learning Objectives</li>